giatsos15/Othello-Game/README.md

 # Othello-Game

-Iplication of the Othello game in Python.
+Implication of the Othello game in Python.